 - Be sure to erase the tips.
 Because the tips are written on the notecard, it is important to replace the text with wanted material, or the tips will appear on your presentation.

-Learning Center Info
+Viking Learning Commons Info

 McFarland Hall 320